Asociación de Scouts de Guatemala

 The Asociación de Scouts de Guatemala is the national Scouting organization of Guatemala.
-Scouting was founded in Guatemala in September 24, 1920 and became a member of the World Organization of the Scout Movement in 1930.
+Scouting was founded in Guatemala on September 24, 1920, and became a member of the World Organization of the Scout Movement in 1930.
 The association had xxxxxx members as of 2011.

 The Scout Association is open to all young people, both boys and girls.
 Its aim is to promote positive cultural and civic activities and moral standards through out-of-school educational programs.

 Program and ideals

 The Scout Motto is Siempre listo para servir, Always prepared to serve.

 The Scout emblem of the Asociación de Scouts de Guatemala incorporates the quetzal of the coat of arms perched on a shield of the flag of Guatemala.

 Scout Promise

 "Yo por mi honor prometo, hacer cuanto de mi dependa para cumplir mis deberes para con Dios y la patria, ayudar al prójimo en toda circunstancia y cumplir fielmente la Ley Scout."